Yoga-sketch/SCU-Projects/Data Visualisation with Tableau/README.md

 2. School Loans Project:
-    - Which schools create the most school loans?
+    - Created a story board  to help government understand loan distribution across various public and private schools in the US